Zum Inhalt

 Possible problems with the Divi-Theme and Divi-Builder

-If you use the Divi-theme, you may experience problems with the Divi-Builder after integrating the CCM19-code.
-The Divi-Builder generates an IFrame during editing, which CCM19 blocks by default.
+If you are using the Divi-theme, you may encounter problems with the Divi-Builder after integrating the CCM19-code.
+The Divi-Builder generates an IFrame during editing, which CCM19 blocks with certain settings.
 To resolve this issue, log in to your CCM19-dashboard and select the relevant domain.
-Then navigate to the menu item "IFrames" and add an exception for the term "javascript" in the Allowlist.
+Then navigate to the menu item "IFrames" and add an exception for the term "javascript" to the Allowlist.
 This prevents the builder from being blocked by mistake.

 divi_allow_h.jpg